jonatsuji/jonatsuji/README.md

 # Hello Community 👋

-I'm a WebDev student at **neue Fische** and there'll hopefully be some content on this page over the next weeks!!
+I'm a WebDev student at **neue Fische** and there'll hopefully be some content on this page over the next weeks!! <br>
 My main interesstes will be listed in the following unordered list:

 - HTML